-Respiratory nurses work alongside physicians who specialize in respiratory diseases in order to help patients maintain a high quality of life and even recover from these illnesses.
-In the case of treatable diseases such as early stage lung cancer, respiratory nurses will monitor the progress of treatment, use the knowledge they have attained through their nursing programs to assist in surgery, educate patients about respiratory disease, and perform other tasks essential to the patient’s recovery.
-In the case of diseases that may not be cured such as emphysema and other forms of chronic obstructive pulmonary disease, respiratory nurses will help make patients as comfortable as possible and guide them in taking the right steps to preserve whatever lung function they have left.
-Online nursing programs can prepare respiratory nurses for these specific tasks, and many of those who are pursuing respiratory nursing occupations begin their training via a quality online nursing education program.
+Respiratory nurses, also known as pulmonary nurses, are trained specifically to work with patients who are suffering from respiratory ailments.
+They work alongside physicians who specialize in respiratory diseases in order to treat patients and help them recover from respiratory illness.
+In the case of treatable diseases such as early stage lung cancer, respiratory nurses will monitor the progress of treatment, educate patients about respiratory disease, assist with pain management, and perform other tasks essential to the patient’s recovery.
+In the case of diseases that may not be cured such as emphysema and other forms of chronic obstructive pulmonary disease, respiratory nurses will help make patients as comfortable as possible, managing their pain, and guiding them in taking the right steps to preserve whatever lung function they have left.

 Job prospects for those who gain a nursing education and begin work as a respiratory nurse remain excellent in the United States.
 The aging population will only increase the demand for those who have been trained at nursing schools to care for patients with respiratory ailments.
 Advances in medical science and new methods of treatment will also increase the longevity of those diagnosed with various lung diseases, and there will be a greater need of those in respiratory nursing occupations to ensure that every patient gets the attention needed to survive.

 The US Bureau of Labor Statistics, reports that the job outlook for registered nurses is positive, with 26% expected job growth between 2010 and 2020.

 - Acute Phase Nursing: Respiratory and Cardiovascular Problems

 - American Association of Cardiovascular and Pulmonary Rehabilitation